CatGuyMoment/silly-utils/README.md

 7. The plugin should now be available for use
 8. (Optional step: type `!config openai_api_key YOURAPIKEY` in any discord chatbox to be able to use the commands which require integration with GPT-3)

+## Credits

+pico for making the silly™️ cover betterdiscord for existing stackoverflow for making this a lot easier